Benny Thau: Later MGM career

 After the appointment of Siegel as head of studio, Thau stayed on at MGM as studio administrator, while in June 1958 his assistant Franklin left the studio and was reported to be quitting in a rift.
 In January 1959 MGM listed the films they would be releasing: The Journey, Night of the Quarter Moon, First Man into Space, The Mating Game, Nowhere to Go, Green Mansions, Ask Any Girl, The World, The Flesh and the Devil, Watusi, Count Your Blessings, The Big Operator, North by Northwest, The Best Generation, Tarzan the Ape Man, For the First Time, The Scapegoat and The Angry Hills.
 (The line up for 1959-60 was Bells Are Ringing, Never So Few, Strike Heaven on the Face, Say It With Music, Lady L, Travels with Jamie McPheeter, The Elsie Janis Story, Home from the Hill, Please Don't Eat the Daisies, The Wreck of the Mary Dreare, Cimarron, I Thank a Fool, Bridge to the Sun and It Started with a Kiss.

-Thau signed a new long term contact with MGM as head of administration in March 1959.
+Thau signed a new long term contract with MGM as head of administration in March 1959.
 Jean Negulesco called him "head of contracts".
 He was paid $182,000 a year, making him one of the highest paid executives in Hollywood.